Notifications

 WHMCS supports the following notification providers:

-You can add additional notification providers by creating a custom notification module.
-You can learn more about that here: https://developers.whmcs.com/notification-providers/
+You can add your own notification providers by creating a custom notification module.

 Creating a Notification Rule